fsprojects/Avalonia.FuncUI/README.md

 The default maintainer account for projects under "fsprojects" is @fsprojectsgit - F# Community Project Incubation Space (repo management)

+# Commercial Support

+Please reach out to mail@jaggerjo.com if you need a commercial support contract or are interested in contract work.

 # Star History

 <a href="https://star-history.com/#fsprojects/Avalonia.FuncUI&Date">